Cashmere kimono: the new cozy piece for winter

 The kimono accompanies all these moments.

-It becomes a kind of “personal signature”: an item of clothing associated with calm.
+It becomes a kind of "personal signature": a garment associated with calm.

 Why a CÉTOILE cashmere kimono?